 Pam Didner: Your platform or you are tools can identify some of the gaps

 Jeff Coyle: Areas of opportunity as well.

 Pam Didner: That’s what I call a niche, but you say “areas for opportunities.”
 I like that term much better.

 Jeff Coyle: And the gaps and the gaps, too.
 And the gap could be a variant.
 So you covered this with a great long-form thought leadership piece, but you missed a few details, or it could be vice versa.
 You wrote something that answered one question, and you never spoke to the big picture.

 So we tell a story of what that true user intent profile is and everywhere you’ve done it everywhere you haven’t.
 Where are you the most important pages to lean into for links, uh, to point new pages to, what are your, um, your risk areas?
 So we, this is a big area for us.
 It’s a risk.

 Pam Didner: Yeah, to amplify and expand that.
 So it sounds like you are using artificial intelligence to do a very holistic assessment, identify the areas for improvements, identify the gaps that you need to do you look at a site level at a page level, or even at a specific level of content.
 Is that correct?

 Jeff Coyle: Any level of specificity, even networks we can say like we tell our publisher if you’re writing an article about this TV show, right?
 And you’re going to write about the actors on the TV show.
 You put that over here, and if you’re going to write about ways to stream it, you know, put that over on the other side, right?
 So we can even get into that level of detail.
-We set guidelines for content.
-We set guardrails for intent.
+We set guidelines for content and for intent.
 We build a topic model.
 The next step is obviously to start to build out drafts.

 Pam Didner: It’s a virtual editorial assistant, in a way.